Orvyx/isometry/README.md

-# winter
+# isometry
-Test project for using Monogame.
+Test project for using Monogame, with basic isometric functionality.